l-sz/SiDE/README.md

 **Importnat:**

-The current release of RADMC-3D (version 0.41) needs to be patched before model fitting.
-Replace `main.f90` with `radmc3d_path_main.f90` in
+The current release of RADMC-3D (version 0.41) needs to be patched before running this code.
+Replace `main.f90` with `radmc3d_patch/main_patch.f90` in
 ```bash
 $RADMC3D_PATH/version_0.41/src
 ```
 folder and recompile code.
-The patch is already merged to the developement branch of RADMC-3D, but have not been released yet.
+The patch is already merged to the development branch of RADMC-3D, but have not been released yet.

 Installation: